It’s been coming for a while now.

 *Be aware: RD’s is currently only open by appointment, so advance planning is required to pick up a purchase.

 PLEASE: if you run into any trouble ordering, let me know immediately so that I can fix the problem.
-Twitter is the fastest way to reach me (@scribblinglion), or via email (firstname.lastname@example.org).
-Please do not call, as I don’t answer unknown numbers.
+Twitter is the fastest way to reach me (@scribblinglion), or via email (email@example.com).
+If you call, leave a message, as I don’t answer unknown numbers.